AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/view-through-attribution/marketo-measure-view-through-attribution-faq.md

 ## Which ad platforms are supported? {#which-ad-platforms-are-supported}

-We currently support Doubleclick Campaign Manager.
+We currently support [!DNL Doubleclick] Campaign Manager.

 ## How is the attribution calculated? {#how-is-the-attribution-calculated}